 Electric toothbrush speed

-The speed of the electric toothbrush is the first core parameter you need to understand.
 The calculation of the speed of the electric toothbrush is brush movement/minute.

 What does this mean?
 Imagine a pendulum in an old pendulum clock.

 The electric toothbrush produces high-frequency oscillations perpendicular to the direction of the toothbrush handle.
 This means the bristles move up and down vertically as the handle is held left to right horizontally.
 The brushes move in a circular motion, swinging twice each cycle.
 The Philips team calculates the unit count per movement.

 The micro motor manufacturing industry does not measure this way.
 They use the vibrations (brush strokes) per minute, VPM, as a standard of measurement.
 The VPM represents two complete vibrations.
 Using this measurement instead of the Philips’ proprietary measurement, the speed is 31,000 brush VPM/min.
 Brush strokes per minute is the same standard used by people outside of the electric toothbrush manufacturing industry.